hcli007/SNN_pipeline/README.md

 After running the previous module, you will receive a **prefix file**.

-Create an SNN using the following command.
+Create an SNN using the following command:

 `synetcontext -i your_path/species_list -e your_path/cleaned-network_file -n your_path/SynNet_f_file -N your_path/prefix_file -d your_pep_bed_path -o your_output_path -S 10 --block_stat --KEGG`

-Or provide a custom node ID list.
+Or provide a custom node ID list:

 `synetcontext -i your_path/species_list -I your_path/ID_list_file -n your_path/SynNet_f_file -N your_path/prefix_file -d your_pep_bed_path -o your_output_path -S 10 --block_stat --KEGG`
 Enter the maximum range of flanking genes you want to search for in `- S`.

-if you input `--block_stat` , module will statistically analyze the blocks that make up SNN.
+if you input `--block_stat` , module will statistically analyze the blocks that make up SNN:

 ```
 	Malus x domestica	Prunus persica	Arabidopsis thaliana	Arabidopsis lyrata	Amborella trichopoda